ht44/plant-id/README.md

 #
 ```

 Now follows the helper program we wrote to collect the identification strings necessary for scraping TexasInvasives.org and to recreate that database in Cloudant.
-Some noteworthy features here include a recursive throttle designed to beat the throughput limitation imposed by Cloudant Lite and GeoJson object construction thru JavaScript "classes".
+Some noteworthy features here include a recursive throttle designed to beat the throughput limitation imposed by Cloudant Lite as well as GeoJson object construction thru JavaScript "classes".

 ```javascript
 'use strict';